FoamScience/OpenFOAM-Unit-testing/README.md

 # A unit testing framework for OpenFOAM code

 This is a unit/integration testing framework to help test-proof new OpenFOAM code (might be too late for the OpenFOAM library itself).
-Master branch works with Foam-Extend 5 (because that's what I'm dealing with mostly) but the framework supports other forks through different branches:
+Master branch works with Foam-Extend 5 (because that's what I'm dealing with mostly) but the framework supports ESI forks through different branches:
 - `fe5` works with Foam-Extend 5.0
-- `of10` works with Foundation OpenFOAM v10 (May also work with earlier versions)
-- `of2206` works with ESI OpenCFD's OpenFOAM v2206 (May also workwith earlier versions)
+- `of2206` works with ESI OpenCFD's OpenFOAM v2206 (May also work with earlier versions)

 > See example reports at the bottom!